Kai Havertz Profile

 Havertz shot to stardom on the books of Bayer Leverkusen before earning a record move to Chelsea.

-He made his breakthrough in the senior national team in 2018, shortly after the FIFA World Cup in Russia, and has been selected in Germany's squad for the delayed UEFA Euro 2020 tournament.
+He made his breakthrough in the senior national team in 2018, shortly after the FIFA World Cup in Russia, and scored two goals in the group stages of the delayed UEFA Euro 2020 tournament.

 Kai Havertz and Bayer Leverkusen